D15437872/EtsyOrderHandling/README.md

 # EtsyOrderHandling
-Automated processing of a sellers Etsy orders.
-It includes a bulk export and a syncronisation of the internal ID via REST.
+Automated processing of a sellers Etsy orders on a local machine.
+It includes a bulk export and a syncronisation of the internal uuid via REST.

 **It contains the following functions:**
 - Opens a Windows window to choose the date